mathewphilipc/jwst-signal-noise/data/poisson_simulations/README.md

 Simulations of Poisson processes.
-All simulations use 100 measurements over unit time, but use various expected frequencies.
+All simulations use 101 measurements over unit time including edge measurements at t=0.0 and t=1.0, but use various true frequencies.

 Simulations with expected frequency f are stored in `poisson_simulations/freq`.